Introduction

-Hypercholesterolemia is common in medical practice, but not all cases are equal.
+Hypercholesterolemia or high blood cholesterol level is common in medical practice, but not all cases are equal.
 Some individuals may have a transient spike in cholesterol due to dietary indiscretions or a secondary cause.
 In contrast, others may carry a genetic predisposition, leading to persistently high levels from a young age.
 Familial Hypercholesterolemia (FH), a genetic disorder, is a prime example of the latter, causing significantly elevated cholesterol levels that can result in premature cardiovascular diseases.

 Yet, the differentiation between FH and a simple case of severe hyperlipidemia isn’t always straightforward.
 Subtle clinical findings, a detailed family history, and even advanced genetic testing might be necessary to tease apart the two.
 The following case highlights this diagnostic dilemma, presenting the story of a man with significantly elevated cholesterol levels.
 By showcasing this case, we aim to underscore the importance of a thorough approach to hypercholesterolemia.